 I promised my uncle I'd try it myself come next heavy rain, and send him some pictures.
 But I'll take my canoe, not some rigged-up raft.

 Some might call him downright daft

-to venture with a teetery raft.
+to ride the river on a teetery raft.

 My uncle Brian, young and free